-Incapacity planning is what allows you to enjoy your life, secure in the knowledge that if your health takes a turn for the worse, your wishes and expectations will still be carried out as you’d want them to be.
-When you neglect incapacity planning, you leave your end-of-life care to chance.
+Incapacity planning may allow you to enjoy your life, secure in the knowledge that if your health takes a turn for the worse, your wishes and expectations will still be carried out as you’d want them to be.
+When you neglect incapacity planning, you leave your future support and end-of-life care decisions to chance.
 This isn’t an outcome anyone wants to see.

 What is incapacity?

-Incapacity refers to the inability to care for assets and children and to make or communicate your decisions and preferences.
+Incapacity refers to the inability to make decisions about your own care and support, including the ability to manage your own assets and to make or communicate your decisions and preferences.

 Incapacity can be mental or physical.
-A severe stroke, an accident that ends in a coma, and debilitating diseases or conditions like Alzheimer’s disease or legal insanity can all lead to being considered legally incapable.
+A severe stroke, an accident resulting in a coma, or a debilitating disease or condition like Alzheimer’s or dementia can all lead to being considered legally incapable.

-Oftentimes, people don’t begin thinking about incapacity until later in life.
-This is a mistake.
+Often, people don’t begin thinking about incapacity until later in life.
+This is a mistake, because it may be too late if you lose capacity before you put a plan in place.
 Incapacity can happen to anyone at any age.
 While incapacity planning is a common consideration for seniors, everyone should take note of the repercussions of incapacity.